alexpdp7/alexpdp7/misc/self-hosting.md

 Surprisingly, a service where competition has severely reduced, sucks.

 But also, even without Microsoft or Google blocking competition, running email is harder nowadays.
+Because these companies dominate, other parties might not see improving email hosting as a rational effort to invest in.
-There is no incentive to provide good ways to run your own email.
+There is are little incentives to provide good ways to run your own email.

 In the age of common people running their blogs with WordPress, despite its faults, the WordPress developers made sure that WordPress was easy to install on cheap shared hosting, and made a big effort to make updates easy.
 Running a blog had security risks, but common people were able to run WordPress safely.
 There were significant documentation and support resources so that you could own your blog.

-I believe that documentation and support for running your own email is increasingly hard to find.
+I believe that running your own email is increasingly difficult.
-What is the incentive to maintain this documentation and support if GMail will provide a good service for free?
+What is the incentive to improve the situation if GMail will provide a good service for free?

 The incentive is that Microsoft and Google control email, and email stagnates and sucks compared to other services that are closed and not interoperable.